-AARP Cruise Travel Insurance customers are advised to take the time to shop around before buying cruise insurance.
+Senior Cruise Travel Insurance customers should take the time to shop around before buying cruise insurance.

-That is precisely the service that we offer at AardvarkCompare, which is why we have such high satisfaction levels from AARP Cruise Travel Insurance customers.
+That is precisely the service that we offer at AardvarkCompare, and why we have such high satisfaction levels from Senior Cruise Travel Insurance customers.

-In our AARP Cruise Travel Insurance Review we will cover:
+In our Senior Cruise Travel Insurance Review, we will cover: